L3cr0f/pma_course/Labs/Lab_19.md

 Occurrence found!
 The decrypted hash 0x1be1bb5e is: ShellExecuteA
 ```

+Great!
+That seems the whole imported function set.

 **4. What filesystem residue does the shellcode leave?**

 **5. What does the shellcode do?**